HitaloM/PyKorone/docs/modules/notes.md

 For example
 `/save pie | pierecipe | pie_recipes To cook the Pie you would need...`.
-This would save the note with 3 different note names and you can retrieve it by using any of them.
+This would save the note with 3 different note names, and you can retrieve it by using any of them.

 ### Note Descriptions
 Notes could have description that could help users indentify the note's content.
 To add a description use following syntax:
 `/saave pie "Tasty pie recipe"`.
-Of course you can also add multiple note names, by just splitting them with `|`.
+Of course, you can also add multiple note names, by just splitting them with `|`.
 See above for more information.